Chief Executive Officer

 Chief External Relations Officer

 Stephanie Morimoto is responsible for helping to fulfill New Leaders’ mission of high academic achievement for all children by marshaling resources, cultivating champions and increasing awareness of New Leaders’ programs and impact.
-As chief external relations officer, she oversees development, marketing and communications.
+As chief external relations officer, she oversees management of the city teams as well as development, marketing and communications for the organization.
 Before joining New Leaders, Stephanie was vice president, regional development for Teach For America, where she grew funding from $30 million to $114 million, led the growth of Teach For America’s first individual giving campaign and built the organizational infrastructure to support the rapid growth and expansion of the program from 3500 teaching corps members to 7500.
 Prior to that, Stephanie worked closely with the president and chief executive officer at WSEP Ventures, Inc., launching and directing a social enterprise training institute for nonprofit CEOs and advising nonprofits across the United States on growth strategy, social venture business planning and organizational capacity-building.
 Stephanie has also consulted with various political entrepreneurs and educational entities, including the Tennessee State Department of Education.
 Early in her career, she was a management consultant at McKinsey & Co. and taught English in Hiroshima, Japan.
 Stephanie earned her bachelor’s degree from Brown University.

 Chief Financial Officer